kairosity/mp4-lionize/README.md

     <img src="static/images/deployment/s3-static-website-hosting2.png">
 </p>

-5. On the bucket's permissions tab, I added a CORS configuration, as below:
+5. On the bucket's permissions tab, add a CORS configuration, as below:

 <p align="center">
     <img src="static/images/deployment/s3-cors.png">
 </p>

-6. On the bucket's policy tab, I clicked on "policy generator" and created a new policy which I added to my bucket.
+6. On the bucket's policy tab, click on "policy generator" and create a new policy which should then be added to the bucket.

-7. After saving the bucket policy, I scrolled to the "Access control list (ACL)" tab and I checked the list objects box under the "Everyone (public access)" header.
+7. After saving the bucket policy, scroll to the "Access control list (ACL)" tab and check the list objects box under the "Everyone (public access)" header.

 ## Setting up AWS Identity and Access Management Configuration

-1. In the IAM dashboard I navigated to the "User Groups" tab and created a new group.
+1. In the IAM dashboard navigate to the "User Groups" tab and create a new group.

-2. Under the policies tab, I clicked on the JSON tab and then "Import managed policy"
+2. Under the policies tab, click on the JSON tab and then click on "Import managed policy"

 <p align="center">
     <img src="static/images/deployment/iam-import-managed-policy.png">
 </p>

-3. I selected the S3FullAccess policy and clicked import.
+3. Select the S3FullAccess policy and click import.

 <p align="center">
     <img src="static/images/deployment/s3-full-access-policy.png">
 </p>

-4. I edited the imported JSON code to allow full access to the lionize bucket and its' associated files, using the lionize bucket's arn.
+4. Edit the imported JSON code to allow full access to the lionize bucket and its' associated files, using the lionize bucket's arn.

-5. I gave the policy a name and description and then created the policy:
+5. Give the policy a name and description and then create the policy:

 <p align="center">
     <img src="static/images/deployment/s3-policy-created.png">
 </p>

-6. I went back to the "User groups" tab and clicked on the "manage-lionize" group.
-Then I went to the "permissions" tab and clicked the dropdown menu "Add permission" and then "Attach Policies", I checked the policy just created and then clicked to "Add permissions".
+6. Go back to the "User groups" tab and click on the "manage-lionize" group.
+Then go to the "permissions" tab and click the dropdown menu "Add permission" and then "Attach Policies".
+Then click to check the policy that was just created and then click to "Add permissions".

 <p align="center">
     <img src="static/images/deployment/iam-policy-attached.png">
 </p>

-7. I created a user to add to the group with programmatic access.
+7. Create a user to add to the group with programmatic access.

 <p align="center">
     <img src="static/images/deployment/iam-new-user.png">
 </p>

-8. I downloaded the CSV file containing the new user's access key and secret access key in order to add them to Django to authenticate this user.
+8. Download the CSV file containing the new user's access key and secret access key in order to add them to Django to authenticate this user.

-9. I then installed boto3 & django-storages, freezing them into requirements.txt and then adding 'storages' to the installed apps list in settings.py
+9. Install boto3 & django-storages, freeze them into requirements.txt and then add 'storages' to the installed apps list in settings.py

-10. I also added the following AWS config variables to my settings.py file for use *only* if the USE_AWS var is found in os.environ:
+10. Add the following AWS config variables to the settings.py file for use *only* if the USE_AWS var is found in os.environ:

         AWS_STORAGE_BUCKET_NAME = 'lionize-ms4'
         AWS_S3_REGION_NAME = 'eu-west-1'